0xQuilox/Portfolio/README.md

 Description: Penetration testing of a locally hosted e-commerce website with respect to the OWASP Top 2021.

 Skills/Tools Used:
-Penetration testing
+-Penetration testing

-Reconnaissance
+-Reconnaissance

-Development of an e-commerce PHP website; E-COM assigned to the IP address 127.0.0.1 and hosting it on a local apache and MySQL server with the XAMPP software
+-Development of an e-commerce PHP website; E-COM assigned to the IP address 127.0.0.1 and hosting it on a local apache and MySQL server with the XAMPP software

-Windows 11 Operating System
+-Windows 11 Operating System

-Kali Linux 2022 Operating System
+-Kali Linux 2022 Operating System

-VMware Workstation
+-VMware Workstation

-Burp Suite Community Edition
+-Burp Suite Community Edition

-Xampp software
+-Xampp software

-Local Apache 2.4.54 server
+-Local Apache 2.4.54 server

-MySql
+-MySql

-Google Chrome browser
+-Google Chrome browser

-Mozilla Firefox browser
+-Mozilla Firefox browser

-Wordpress
+-Wordpress

-Outcome: What you achieved (e.g., “Found and fixed a reentrancy bug”).
+Outcome: Found 8 out of 10 vulnerabilities among the OWASP Top 10 amd provided mitigative recommendations for them

 #### Project 2
 Description: Engagement in bug bounty programs on BugCrowd